-In the fourth quarter of 2020, the Company recorded additional charges including \$32.8 million related to the Company's Coal Creek Mine due to accelerating the mine closing date and the associated reclamation work to be performed.
-Additionally, the Company recorded a \$10.0 million charge related to a land lease obligation from a prior equity investment.
+In the fourth quarter of 2020, the Company recorded additional charges of \$32.8 million related to the Company's Coal Creek Mine due to accelerating the mine closing date and the associated reclamation work to be performed and \$10.0 million related to a land lease obligation from a prior equity investment.

 The Company recorded \$13.4 million of employee severance expense related to a voluntary separation plan during the year ended December 31, 2020.
 During the first and second quarters of 2020, 254 employees from the Company's thermal operations and the corporate staff accepted the voluntary separation package.
+No amounts related to the employee severance expense were incurred for year ended December 31, 2021.
+As of December 31, 2021, there were no indicators of impairment.